demisto/content-docs/docs/integrations/documentation_tips.md

 **For example:**
 - Use the *IronDefense* integration to rate alerts, update alert statuses, add comments to alerts, and to report observed bad activity.
 - Use the *Gmail* integration to send/receive emails, manage user accounts, and listen to specified mailboxes and folders.

-## Detailed Description (<integration_name>_description.md)
-In the detailed description, we want to provide the supported use cases of the integration, and any important things that the customers need to know.
-Give as much information as you think the user of this integration needs to succeed.
-Permission levels, credentials, keys, etc.
-If there are permissions required on the integration level, list them in the description.
-If commands have separate permissions, mention that fact in the description, but document the required permission on the command level.

-**Common cases are:**

-- How to get credentials
-- How to get API Key/Secret
-- How to get Applications ID

 ## Fetch Incidents/Indicators section
 Common parameters for this section are: